Frequently Asked Questions

 Yes, every patron must have a ticket, regardless of age.
 As a courtesy to other patrons and the performers please bear in mind that it is not appropriate for small children to attend symphony, ballet and other performances where silence is a prerequisite for full enjoyment of the artistic experience.

-Is there an age limit for attending your shows?
+Is there a minimum age requirement for attending your shows?

 Do you have children’s prices?